jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

 - 5.5.2 Provisioning and deprovisioning (e.g., on/off boarding and transfers)
   - Identity and access provisioning lifecycle refers to the creation, management, and deletion of accounts
     - this lifecycle is important because without properly defined and maintained user accounts, a system is unable to establish accurate identity, perform authentication, provide authorization, and track accountability
+  - **Privileged Access Management (PAM)**: a critical component of the identity and access provisioning lifecycle; PAM solutions manage, monitor, and audit privileged account access and include features like session recording, credential vaulting, and just-in-time privileged access
   - Provisioning/Onboarding
     - provisioning ensures that accounts have appropriate privileges based on task requirements and employees receive needed hardware; said another way, includes the creation, maintenance, and removal of user objects from apps, systems, and directories
     - proper user account creation, or provisioning, ensures that personnel follow specific procedures when creating accounts